 How does it work?

-Use the documented ontology that Ampersand generates for a cross-check on the agreed rules.
+Use the documented ontology that Ampersand generates to validate the agreed rules.

 Ampersand is grounded in Relation Algebra.
 Scientific foundations of Ampersand have been published in the International Conference on Relation Algebraic Methods in Computer Science (RAMiCS) from 2011 onwards.